 Reviews by Digital Camera-HQ Users

-If you're looking for a camera with a longer zoom range and image stabilization for an inexpensive price, Panasonic has many cameras that fit this description perfectly.
-For photographers that desire versatility in a small package, Panasonic digital cameras offer several options that are suitable.
-Providing something for amateurs and serious enthusiasts alike, Panasonic offers a great selection of digital cameras, from ultra compacts to mirrorless cameras.
-They are difficult to compare because every camera comes with its own distinctive attributes and traits.
+If you're in the market for a camera with a longer zoom range and image stabilization for a price that's affordable, Panasonic has several cameras that will suit you.
+For photographers that require versatility in a small package, Panasonic digital cameras can provide many choices that are suitable.
+Having something for amateurs and serious enthusiasts at the same time, Panasonic offers a wide range of digital cameras, from ultra compacts to mirrorless cameras.
+They can be hard to compare since each camera comes with its own unique features and traits.

-Consumers who enjoy using automatic modes will find Panasonic digital cameras very useful.
-The camera will automatically pick the best scene mode for the desired subject through use of the iAuto feature, which is standard for close to all Panasonic cameras made today.
-This feature, combined with image stabilization will make it extremely simple for someone just starting out to take photos that look great.
+Users who prefer to use automatic modes will find Panasonic digital cameras very useful.
+The camera will automatically select the right scene mode for a certain subject with the iAuto feature, which is standard for almost all Panasonic cameras currently produced.
+This feature, in combination with image stabilization should really help beginners take photos they can be proud of.

-There are some excellent choices among Panasonic's cameras, most notably the Panasonic Lumix ZS20.
+The Panasonic Lumix ZS20 is one of the many notably excellent choices among Panasonic cameras.
 A GPS tracker, a 20x optical zoom lens, and image stabilization that will make sure your pictures are steady even when you're using maximum zoom are several of the features that make this camera a popular choice.
-The iAuto feature makes this a perfect choice for amateur photographers while it still includes manual modes as well.
+Panasonic has included manual modes but the automatic modes and iAuto mode make the camera a perfect choice for amateurs as well.
 Although the image quality is not the best on the market, it still holds its own in regards to many competitors and that in combination with its other features makes it a great deal.